JaphyHigg/cs50x-course-quizzer/README.md

 16) What is the purpose of Python's None keyword?
 17) How do you read and write files in Python?
 18) What are Python classes and how do you define them?

+#### Week 7 - SQL
+1) What is SQL?
+2) What is a flat-file database?
+3) What is CRUD?
+4) What is SQLite?
+5) What is schema and how do you use it?
+6) In a schema call, what does FOREIGN KEY(...) and PRIMARY KEY(...) mean?
+7) What are relational databases?
+8) In relational databases, what are one-to-one, one-to-many, and many-to-many relationships?
+9) How do you create a table?
+10) When JOINing tables with one-to-many relationships, why is duplication/repetition of cells ok?
+11) What are indexes?
+12) What is a B-tree?
+13) What is a race condition and how can it be addressed?
+14) What is a SQL injection attack?
+15) What are Database Management Systems and what are some examples of them?
+16) What is an aggregate function?
+17) What are the two ways you can combine tables?
+18) How does the LIKE keyword work?